How much does it cost to build an app in Australia?

 The short version

-• Simple apps (one or two user types, limited features, no complex integrations): $20,000–$50,000
+• Simple (one or two user types, focused features): from $5,000–$15,000

-• Mid-complexity apps (multiple user types, admin dashboard, basic integrations): $50,000–$100,000
+• Mid-complexity (multiple user types, admin dashboard, integrations): $20,000–$50,000

-• Complex apps (multiple platforms, real-time features, significant backend, third-party integrations): $100,000–$250,000+
+• Complex (multiple platforms, real-time features, significant backend): $70,000–$180,000+

-These ranges assume you're working with a quality Australian development team — not offshoring, not using no-code platforms, not going with the cheapest quote on a freelancer marketplace.
+These assume you're working with a quality Australian development team — not offshoring, not using no-code platforms, not going with the cheapest quote on a freelancer marketplace.

 What actually drives the cost?